cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In the verifiable mode, the client additionally receives proof that the server used `skS` in computing the function.
-To achieve verifiability, as in the original work of {{JKK14}}, the server provides a zero-knowledge proof that the key provided as input by the server in the `Evaluate` function is the same key as it used to produce the server's public key.
+To achieve verifiability, as in the original work of {{JKK14}}, the server provides a zero-knowledge proof that the key provided as input by the server in the `Evaluate` function is the same key as it used to produce the server's public key, `pkS`, which the client receives as input to the protocol.
 This proof does not reveal the server's private key to the client.
 This interaction is shown below.

 ~~~
-    Client(pkS)                                     Server(skS, pkS)
+    Client(pkS)            <---- pkS ------                 Server(skS)
   ---------------------------------------------------------------------
   blind, blindedElement = Blind(input)

                              blindedElement
                                ---------->

                      evaluatedElement, proof = Evaluate(blindedElement)

                          evaluatedElement, proof
                                <----------

-  output = Finalize(input, blind, evaluatedElement, blindedElement, proof)
+  output = Finalize(input, blind, evaluatedElement,
+                    blindedElement, proof)
 ~~~
 {: #fig-voprf title="VOPRF protocol overview with additional proof"}

 The partially-oblivious mode extends the VOPRF mode such that the client and server can additionally provide a public input `info` that is used in computing the pseudorandom function.
 That is, the client and server interact to compute `output = F(skS, input, info)`.
 To support additional public input, the client and server augment the `pkS` and `skS`, respectively, using the `info` value, as in {{TCRSTW21}}.

 ~~~
-    Client(pkS, info)                          Server(skS, pkS, info)
+    Client(pkS, info)        <---- pkS ------        Server(skS, info)
   ---------------------------------------------------------------------
   blind, blindedElement = Blind(input)